openbullet/openbullet2-docs/docs/customization/sounds.md

 ![Sounds](/img/customization/web-customization.png)

 ### Using custom sounds
-Simply change the `wwwroot/assets/sounds/hit.wav` file with your own sound file.
+Simply replace the `wwwroot/assets/sounds/hit.wav` file with your own sound file.
 The file must be a `.wav` file and have the same name as the original one.
 You may need to refresh the page for the changes to take effect.

 ## Native client
 You can test and enable the hit sound in the `OB Settings` tab, in the `Customization` section.